Eidenz/VRChat-Asset-Manager/deployment-guide.md

 # Deployment Guide for VRChat Asset Manager

-This guide will walk you through deploying the VRChat Asset Manager application using Docker and setting up the necessary configurations to make everything work properly, including fixing permission issues with uploads.
+This guide includes the latest fixes for cross-computer compatibility and improved UI behavior for adding tags and avatar bases.

 ## Prerequisites